krisrs1128/talks/2025/20250115/reveal.js/index.md

 ### Topic Models

-Since components can have both positive and negative values, effects can sometimes cancel out.
-This can complicate interpretation.
+Since components can have both positive and negative values, effects in PCA can sometimes cancel out.
+This complicates interpretation.

 Topic models deal with this by requiring components to be nonnegative.
 Therefore, they can be interpreted as latent communities.